SoPraFS20-Group16/sopra-fs20-group-16-client/README.md

 The frontend was written with ReactJS version 16.12.
 The respective documentation can be found on the official website [ReactJS Documentation](https://reactjs.org/docs/getting-started.html).
 We also used various Javascript packages, which were handled by the Node Package Manager (npm).
-Again, how to use install npm and how to use the various packages that are available, visit the [npm documentation](https://docs.npmjs.com/).
+Again, how to use and install npm and how to use the various packages that are available, visit the [npm documentation](https://docs.npmjs.com/).
 We also used [Mapbox](https://docs.mapbox.com/help/tutorials/use-mapbox-gl-js-with-react/) as external API, to visualize the players' locations.